What Types Of Drug Offense Cases Do You Handle?

 What Are The Most Common Types Of Drugs Generally Involved In These Crimes?

-Methamphetamine, heroin, cocaine, marijuana, and Schedule I and Schedule II controlled substances are the most common types of drugs involved in the cases I handle.
+Methamphetamine, heroin, cocaine, fentanyl, marijuana, and Schedule I and Schedule II controlled substances are the most common types of drugs involved in the cases we handle.

 Are Prescription Drug Offenses Handled Differently Than Other Drug Crimes In Minnesota?

 In Minnesota, prescription drug offenses fall under a certain schedule.
 The severity of these offenses depends on the schedule under which the drug is classified.
 People can be prosecuted for selling, bartering, providing, or illegally possessing any prescription drug.

 What Are The Sentencing Guidelines For State-Level Felony And Misdemeanor Drug Charges In Minnesota?

 For state court, the maximum penalty for a first-degree controlled substance crime is 40 years in prison.
 The maximum penalty for a misdemeanor is 90 days in jail, and the maximum penalty for a gross misdemeanor is 365 days in jail.
 There are also mandatory minimums for repeat drug crimes.
 The sentencing guidelines take into account the severity of the case and the offender’s criminal history.

 What Legal Defenses Can Be Raised In Drug Cases?

 Lack of intent or knowledge is a legal defense that can be raised in drug cases that involve possession.
 For example, it could be argued that a defendant was not in constructive possession of a drug.
 Other legal defenses are based on entrapment, duress, and illegal searches and seizures, such as search warrants or vehicle searches.

 What Are My Rights When It Comes To Drug Searches?